 The magnificent forest around the Yakuo-in Temple founded in the year 782.
 It`s central object of worship, a statue of the Yakushi Nyorai an be seen by the public only one day a year April 8th – Buddha`s birthday!

 A pair of giant spectacles in the main hall at Yakuo-in.
 For centuries people have come hear praying for relief from eye ailments

 Getting there by bus

-There will be bus service from Tsukuba Center to the Makabe Hina Festival starting on Saturday February 17th, Sunday the 18th, Saturday the 24th, Sunday the 25th and then on March 3rd.
+There will be a special direct bus service from Tsukuba Center to the Makabe Hina Festival starting on Saturday February 17th, Sunday the 18th, Saturday the 24th, Sunday the 25th and then on March 3rd.